 Klassekampen, 13 April 2018

-Shell and Equinor are helping us through the climate crisis.
-Or not?
+Shell and Equinor are guiding us through the climate crisis.
+Or are they?

 What is going on with the oil companies?
 Don't they want to sell oil anymore?
-Just before Easter, Shell presented a vision of how the world could use little or no oil in the future.
-Last month, Statoil announced that they are going to throw the word "oil" out of their name and want to ...
+Just before Easter, Shell presented a vision of how the world could use little to no oil in the future.
+Last month, Statoil announced that they will throw outt the word "oil" from their name and continue as ...
 Continue reading →

 Klassekampen, 9 March 2018